 Yes they are!
 With tapioca flour not containing any gluten, these are perfect for those on a GF diet!

 While you could, results would vary greatly.
 I honestly recommend using a high quality extra virgin olive oil for this recipe.
-Anything less than that may give less than satisfactory results.
+I have tested the recipe using a vegetable oil and found similar results.
+The flavor of the olive oil is missing but the texture remains similar and my kids like it better.

 Absolutely!
 You want the batter to be pretty liquidy, as crazy as that may be.
 But don’t worry.
 No matter how thin that batter might appear, it still bakes up perfectly.